 The City of Westminster Pension Fund has committed to reducing its carbon emissions, alongside Westminster City Council.
-The Pension Fund appointed TruCost to undertake a carbon mapping of the Fund's equity and property investments as at 30 September 2019.
+The Pension Fund commissioned a carbon mapping of the Fund's equity and property investments as at 30 June 2019.
 This included metrics such as carbon intensity, carbon emissions, stranded assets and energy transition.

-Since this mapping took place, the Fund has transitioned its London CIV (LCIV) UK Equity allocation and Legal & General (LGIM) Global Passive Equities into the LCIV Global Sustain Fund and LGIM Future World Fund.
-The Global Sustain Fund seeks to provide a concentrated high-quality global portfolio of companies, however, excludes tobacco, alcohol, adult entertainment, gambling, civilian weapons, fossil fuels, and gas or electrical utilities.
+Since this mapping took place, the Fund transitioned its London CIV (LCIV) UK Equity allocation and Legal & General (LGIM) Global Passive Equities into the LCIV Global Sustain Fund and LGIM Future World Fund.
+The Global Sustain Fund seeks to provide a concentrated high-quality global portfolio of companies, however, excludes tobacco, alcohol, gambling, weapons, fossil fuels, and gas or electrical utilities.
 The LGIM Future World Fund tracks the L&G ESG Global Markets Index, whereby an Environmental, Social and Governance screening of companies takes place to remove those companies which do not meet the required ESG criteria.

-Alongside this, a 6% commitment has been made towards investment within renewable infrastructure, with funds from the sale of the Hermes Property Fund.
+Alongside this during late 2020, a 6% commitment was made towards investment within renewable infrastructure.
 A fund manager selection process took place during December 2020, with Macquarie and Quinbrook each selected to manage a 3% allocation.
-The first drawdowns totalling c.£15m, took place during Q1 of 2021.
+The Hermes Property mandate was sold during January 2021 to fund this new allocation.
+As at 31 December 2021, c.£20m has been invested within these renewable infrastructure funds.